asherp/hourly/cli/conf/README.md

 # Configuration

-This directory sets hourly's default configuration using Hydra.
+The `cli/conf` directory sets hourly's default configuration using [Hydra's composition rules](https://hydra.cc/docs/tutorial/composition/).
+Options that are mutually exclusive are grouped in the same subfolder.

-Defaults are given priority in descending order:
+Defaults are given priority in ascending order:

 ```yaml
 defaults: